Tigers should be punished for eating cows says this NCP MLA

 Responding to the calling attention motion, Chief Minister Pramod Sawant said locals had killed the tigers as the wild cats had attacked their livestock.

-A compensation would be paid within three or four days to farmers who have lost their cattle to animal attacks, he added.
+Compensation would be paid within three or four days to farmers who have lost their cattle to animal attacks, he added.